OI-wiki/i18n/docs/basic/enumerate.md

 !!!
 Sample problem
     Find the largest prime number less than N

-If you cannot find a suitable mathematical formula to directly calculate the answer, you may wish to try whether a number is the answer.
+If you cannot find a suitable mathematical formula to directly calculate the answer, you may want to try whether a number is the answer in order.

 If we enumerate numbers less than $N$ from large to small, then the original problem is transformed into how to check whether a number is a prime number.